rankgun/Application-Centre/readme.md

 4. Run watch mode: ``npx rbxtsc -w``
 5. In another terminal, run ``rojo serve`` to start Rojo.

-You may want to have [Ui Labs](https://pepeeltoro41.github.io/ui-labs/) installed in order to preview the UI.

 Setup secrets:

 ```json